-Traditional cultural centres of the Region are as follows: the city of Ostrava, the town of Opava, and for the territory with important Polish minority it is the town of Český Těšín.
+Traditional cultural centres of the Region are as follows: the city of Ostrava, the town of Opava, and for the territory with an important Polish minority it is the town of Český Těšín.
 The Region has many theatres, museums, galleries, and cinemas.
 There is also a world-class symphony orchestra called Janáček Philharmonic (Janáčkova filharmonie) in the city of Ostrava.
-Lovers of literature can visit over 410 libraries.
+Lovers of literature can use over 400 libraries.
 Towns and other municipalities offer a wide range of sports in sports arenas, multipurpose halls, and hundreds of playgrounds, gymnasiums, open-air pools, and swimming pools.
 Besides cultural and sports activities in towns and villages, the diverse and eye-pleasing sceneries of northern Moravia and Silesia offer also many possibilities for recreation, tourism, sightseeing, and stays wih therapeutic programmes.
-In summer period, the Region offers (thanks to its network of cycle routes and tourist paths) conditions for hiking and cycling; in winter, mountain ranges of the Hrubý Jeseník and Beskydy are centres of cross-country and downhill skiing.
-The Moravskoslezský Region has many cultural monuments - there are several urban conservation areas (centres of Příbor, Nový Jičín, and Štramberk).
+In summer period, the Region offers (thanks to its network of cycle routes and tourist paths) conditions for hiking and cycling; in winter, mountain ranges of the Hrubý Jeseník Mountains and the Beskydy Mountains are centres of cross-country and downhill skiing.
+The Moravskoslezský Region has many cultural monuments - there are several urban conservation areas (centres of the towns of Příbor, Nový Jičín, and Štramberk).
 Beautiful chateaux (mansions) are in Hradec nad Moravicí, Raduň, Kravaře near the town of Opava, and in Fulnek.
-Most important castles are: Sovinec near Rýmařov, Starý Jičín and Hukvaldy near the Beskydy Mountains.
-What is specific for the Region is a rich background for industrial tourism (e.g. the Regional Museum in Kopřivnice with the Technical Museum TATRA, the Railway Coach Museum in Studénka, the Museum of Mining in Ostrava-Petřkovice, the area of Dolní Vítkovice ironworks, the Michal Mine, etc.).
-Water sports fans like to go down the Moravice River and the Odra River; those, who prefer recreation by expanses of water, visit the Žermanice Dam and the Těrlicko Dam and fewer of them also the Slezská Harta Dam.
+The most important castles are as follows: Sovinec near Rýmařov, Starý Jičín, and Hukvaldy near the Beskydy Mountains.
+What is specific for the Region is a rich background for industrial tourism (e.g. the TATRA Technical Museum in Kopřivnice, the Railway Coach Museum in Studénka, the Museum of Mining in Ostrava-Petřkovice, the area of Dolní Vítkovice ironworks, the Michal Mine, etc.).
+Water sports fans like to go down the Moravice River and the Odra River; those, who prefer recreation by expanses of water, visit the Žermanice Dam and the Těrlicko Dam and fewer of them, so far, the Slezská Harta Dam.
 Spa care in the Region is provided by Darkov spa in the town of Karviná established to utilise healing effects of iodine-bromine brine, further by a spa sanatorium in the town of Klimkovice with buildings of interesting architecture, and a mountain spa in the village of Karlova Studánka proud for its cleanest air in Central Europe.